deiger/AirCon/README.md

 ## Multiple Air Conditioners

-The server script supports a single Air Conditioner.
-In order to use with multiple Air Conditioners, a separate instance of the server needs to run for each Air Conditioner.
+In order to use with multiple Air Conditioners, simply add multiple --config and --type params.

-This includes:
-- Create a separate config file for each A/C. Do mind that you select the correct device when running the CLI.
-- Select a different `--port` for the HTTP server of each A/C.
-- If using MQTT, select a different `--mqtt_topic` for each A/C.
-- Create a different service file, that refers to the settings above.
+MQTT topic will contain your topic defined by flag --mqtt_topic (hisense_ac by default) and device name.

 * Note: _The smart home hub configuration should adjusted to refer to the right port or topics._